bcgov/ecc-ofm/testing/README.md

 ### Portal (BCeID)

+- At least one "Test Message" System Message must exist in CRM
 - Organization Test-1088 Organization must exist in CRM
 - User must be an Account Manager
 - User must have at least 2 Facilities.